the-expanse/SideQuestWiki/What-are-Mods?.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609099688838299678/Screenshot_1128.png)

-### To enable and disable mods you have installed from Beat On in headset, just open Beat On from OculusTV/sidequestTV and open Mods in there.
+### To enable and disable Mods you have installed from Beat On in headset, just open Beat On from OculusTV/SideQuest-TV and open Mods in there.

 For installing songs in headset
 ----